8 Fun Montessori Activities for Kids to Do at Home

-In addition, spending time with your kids in the kitchen is a great opportunity for family time.
-Are you ready to hang out with your kids in the kitchen?
+Spending time with your kids in the kitchen is a great opportunity for family time.
+Are you ready to try some fun indoor activities for kids?

 We’re here to help!
-Here is a list of fun cooking with kids ideas to get you started.
-Even toddlers as young as a year old can participate in many of these activities!
+Here is a list of free indoor activities for kids inspired by the Montessori philosophy to get you started.
+Even toddlers as young as a year old can participate in many of these indoor activities!
 Check them out below:

 Offer your child a toddler-friendly knife or a butter knife and some soft foods to cut.
 Some great options include banana, cheese, bread, dough, cucumber, and strawberries.
 To make cutting easier, you can cut bananas and cucumbers length-wise so that they don’t roll as your child cuts them.
 After cutting up the items, your child can arrange the food on a plate and enjoy a snack!

-Another fun cooking with kids idea is stirring, whisking, and kneading.
+Another fun at home activity for kids is stirring, whisking, and kneading.
 Whether you ask your child to whisk some eggs or help you out while baking, they’ll love being involved.
 While baking, children get the opportunity to stir dry ingredients like flour, baking powder, salt, and more.
 Plus, kids can also help measure ingredients.

 Making biscuits or bread with kids can be especially fun because they can knead the dough.
 Get creative when using dough by allowing your child to make animals or other shapes out of the dough.
 Then, watch how the creations rise and change in the oven!

-Homemade playdough recipes are so easy to make!
-Get your kids in the kitchen and invite them to make their very own play dough.
+Homemade playdough recipes are so easy to make and use household items you already have in the kitchen.
+Get your kids in the kitchen and invite them to make their own play dough.
 Here’s a basic recipe to try:

 - 2 cups all-purpose flour